 When Out-of-Area Covered Healthcare Services are provided outside of Capital Health Plan by nonparticipating providers, the amount the Member pays for such services will generally be based on either the Host Blue's nonparticipating healthcare provider local payment or the pricing arrangements required by applicable state law.
-In these situations, the Member may be responsible for the difference between the amount that the nonparticipating healthcare provider bills and the payment Capital Health Plan will make for the Out-of-Area Covered Healthcare Services as set forth in the Member's Employer Sponsored Plan.
+In these situations, the Member may be responsible for the difference between the amount that the nonparticipating healthcare provider bills and the payment Capital Health Plan will make for the Out-of- Area Covered Healthcare Services as set forth in the Member's State of Florida group health plan.
 Federal or state law, as applicable, will govern payments for out-of-network emergency services.